chan0216/Ncard/README.md

 - Creating a real-time chat with Socket.io.
 - Using AWS S3 to store the images and CloudFront CDN to serve images fast.
 - Using RDS for MySQL database to store data.
-- Using indexes to improve MySQL query performance.
 - Using Nginx as A Reverse Proxy with SSL.
 - Deploying web applications with Docker.
 - Support Google login with OAuth 2.0.